Higher and foundation tier

 Lets assume you have a mixture of three liquids in a flask.
 These liquids are water, which boils at 1000C, ethanol (alcohol) which boils at 780C and acetone (nail varnish remover) which boils at 560C.
 To separate a mixture of these liquids a process called distillation is used.
 Distillation is simply evaporation followed by condensation and by carefully monitoring temperatures separating a mixture of liquids with different boiling points is very easy.
 The image below shows the apparatus set-up in the lab.

-When the temperature on the thermometer begins to rise above 560C then all the acetone has been collected and the next volatile liquid, in this case ethanol, boiling point 780C will start to evaporate.
-Simply replace the collecting beaker with a new one and you can collect the ethanol vapour as it enters the Liebig condenser and condenses back into liquid ethanol.
+When the temperature on the thermometer begins to rise above 560C then all the acetone has been collected and the next volatile liquid, in this case ethanol, boiling poin 780C will start to evaporate.
+Simply replace the collecting beaker with a new one and you can collect the liquid ethanol.
+The ethanol vapour as with the acetone vapour will enter the Liebig condenser and condense back into liquid ethanol.
 Once again when the thermometer reading starts to rise above 780C then a new beaker is required to collect the next liquid, in this case water.
-Thermometer will read 1000C as the water evaporates.
+The thermometer this time will read 1000C as the water evaporates.